 Children on Medicaid often must travel to different states to receive care when the services they need are not available in their own state.
 This is particularly true for children with medically complex conditions, like cancer or other rare diseases, who must regularly access highly specialized providers found in children’s hospitals, which are often treating children from many different states at any given time.

-Today, children on Medicaid needing care outside their home states often experience delays because some state Medicaid programs require out-of-state providers to be screened and enrolled into their program even if the provider is already enrolled and in good standing with their home Medicaid program and in Medicare.
+Today, children on Medicaid needing care outside their home states often experience delays because some state Medicaid programs require out-of-state providers to be screened and enrolled into their program even if the provider is already enrolled and in good standing with their home state Medicaid program and in Medicare.

 - Create a new pathway for pediatric providers to enroll in multiple state Medicaid programs if certain requirements are met, including that they are in the lowest category for potential program integrity issues and are enrolled in their home state Medicaid program.

-We ask lawmakers to please co-sponsor S. 1544/H.R.
-3089 and for Congress to enact the Accelerating Kids’ Access to Care Act this year.
+We ask lawmakers to please co-sponsor S. 2372/H.R.
+4758 and for Congress to enact the Accelerating Kids’ Access to Care Act this year.